alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ------------

 Having described the full model, processes, and lifecycles, we can now enumerate the list of choices that can be made for each Environment.
-These should all be separately configurable on an environment-by- environment bassis.
+These are all separately configurable on an environment-by- environment bassis.
 However, we make recommendations for these choices at each tier.

 ### Package mirrors